PreBit -- A multimodal model with Twitter FinBERT embeddings for extreme price movement prediction of Bitcoin: Introduction

 \section{Introduction}

 With cryptocurrencies gaining traction among both retail and institutional users over the past few years, the market cap of the cryptocurrencies grew significantly.
-Bitcoin is the most traded and largest cryptocurrency by market capitalisation.
-While trading activities of traditional assets are dominated by institutional investors, retail investors play a much bigger role in Bitcoin trading (see Goldman Sachs report by \citet{goldman21}) .
+Bitcoin (BTC) is the most traded and largest cryptocurrency by market capitalisation.
+While trading activities of traditional assets are dominated by institutional investors, retail investors play a much bigger role in Bitcoin trading (see Goldman Sachs report by \citet{goldman21}).
 Bitcoin is also a digital asset that does not derive its value from physical demands such as coal and iron ore.
 This makes the Bitcoin price more susceptible to be influenced by the market sentiment.
 For example, the price of Bitcoin rose by as much as 5.2 percent on 24 March 2021 when Elon Musk tweeted Tesla would accept Bitcoin for payments.
 It also crashed as much as 9.5 percent on 13 May 2021 when Elon Musk tweeted to question the energy consumption from Bitcoin mining.
-In this paper we examine and propose a multimodal model that can predict extreme Bitcoin price movements based on Twitter data as well as an extensive set of price data with technical indicators and related asset prices.
+In this paper we propose a multimodal model that can predict extreme Bitcoin price movements based on Twitter data as well as an extensive set of price data with technical indicators and related asset prices.

-Research has shown that information from media sources is correlated to stock price movements \citep{pagolu2016sentiment}.
-This also applies to the relationship between social media and cryptocurrency prices.
 There exists some research that uses sentiment information from social media to try to predict cryptocurrency prices \citep{mohanty2018predicting}.
-We discuss the existing studies at length in Section~\ref{sec:lit}.
-By just using sentiment information from social media posts, a lot of potentially useful information is ignored.
-In this research, we therefore leverage a state-of-the-art method to embed the entire tweet contents into a BERT model and use it as input to our predictive model.
+By just using sentiment information, however, a lot of potentially useful information is ignored.
+In this research, we therefore leverage a state-of-the-art method to embed the \textit{entire tweet contents} into a BERT model (Bidirectional Encoder Representations from Transformers) \citep{devlin2018bert} and use it as input to our predictive model.
 We further enhance our model using historical candlestick (OHLCV) data and technical indicators, together with correlated asset prices such as Ethereum and Gold.
+A schematic overview of our work is shown in Figure~\ref{fig:overview_diagram}.